HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART2.md

 - Injector tree – an angular application is a tree of components.
 Each component instance has its own injector.
 The tree of components parallels the tree of injectors.

-- How angular router works – runs the guards that are defined, resolves the required data, activate the angular components, manages navigations and repeats the steps
+- How angular router works – runs the guards that are defined, resolves the required data, activate the angular components, manages navigation and repeats the steps

 - Three types of data bindings – interpolation, event binding, property binding.
 Interpolation is a one way data binding.

 - Angular does not have built-in two way data binding, however, by combining property binding and event binding we can achieve two way data binding.

-- Inbuilt structural directives are *ngFor, *ngIf and attribute directives are NgStyle and NgModel
+- Inbuilt structural directives are `*ngFor`,`*ngIf` and attribute directives are `NgStyle` and `NgModel`

 - The main.js file contains all the code in our application, the polyfills.js file loads all the polyfill script to make sure it can be compatible with all the modern browsers.
 The runtime.js loads all the other files.
 The syltes.js file loads the styles as the name suggests and vendor.js file loads all the imported libraries.